SoftUni-Internal/interactive-content/EN/04-Object-Composition/04-Summary.md

 In this lesson you learned about:

-- Object composition - combines data and functions into "JavaScript" objects.
+- Object composition: combines data and functions into "JavaScript" objects.

 ```js
 let student = {